As tech entrepreneurs, we fight tirelessly, hoping to create the next Amazon.

-What we are looking for is not to grow a lot and arrive fast, especially if it means restricting our freedom, ending our dreams, and getting away from whom we want to be.
+What we are looking for is not to grow a lot and do it fast, especially if that means restricting our freedom, ending our dreams, and getting away from whom we want to be.

 Nor if that means getting things worse in the long term for us and others either.